Michigan Porch

 LeRoy grew up shipping tan bark and potatoes by the railcar

 Before LeRoy had a name, the railroad just called it “end of twenty.”
-When the Grand Rapids & Indiana pushed its line north through Osceola County, the spot sat twenty miles up the track from the Paris terminal, so that’s what the crews wrote on it.
-The first train reached town in late 1871, merchants set up beside the rails that same summer, and James Bevins took charge of the new post office — his name still rides on Bevins Street.
-The village took its proper name, by most accounts, from the chief of a Native American band who had lived in the area before the surveyors arrived, and it incorporated in February 1873.
+The Grand Rapids & Indiana pushed its line north through Osceola County.
+The spot sat twenty miles up the track from the Paris terminal.
+So that’s what the crews wrote on it.
+The first train reached town in late 1871.
+Merchants set up beside the rails that same summer.
+James Bevins took charge of the new post office, and his name still rides on Bevins Street.
+The village took its proper name, by most accounts, from the chief of a Native American band.
+That band had lived in the area before the surveyors arrived.
+LeRoy incorporated in February 1873.

 For a few decades the platform was the whole point.
 LeRoy sat in the middle of country thick with hemlock and white pine, and the town turned itself into a loading dock.
-Grain, potatoes, and cordwood went out by the railcar — and so did tan bark, the rough outer bark stripped from hemlock trees and hauled to tanneries, where its tannin turned cowhide into leather.
-Tan bark is a forgotten cash crop now, but for a while it paid as well as the lumber did, and crews peeled hemlocks across the township to feed the trains.
+Grain, potatoes, and cordwood went out by the railcar.
+So did tan bark, the rough outer bark stripped from hemlock trees.
+Crews hauled it to tanneries, where its tannin turned cowhide into leather.
+Tan bark is a forgotten cash crop now.
+But for a while it paid as well as the lumber did.
+Crews peeled hemlocks across the township to feed the trains.

-The pine and hemlock eventually ran out, the way they did everywhere up here, and LeRoy settled into being a quiet farm village instead of a shipping boomtown.
+The pine and hemlock eventually ran out, the way they did everywhere up here.
+LeRoy settled into being a quiet farm village instead of a shipping boomtown.
 The old Grand Rapids & Indiana grade didn’t disappear, though.
-It’s part of the Fred Meijer White Pine Trail now — the long paved rail-trail between the Grand Rapids area and Cadillac — so the same straight line that once carried bark and potatoes out of town now carries cyclists right through it.
+It’s part of the Fred Meijer White Pine Trail now.
+That’s the long paved rail-trail between the Grand Rapids area and Cadillac.
+So the same straight line that once carried bark and potatoes out of town now carries cyclists right through it.

-Rose Lake, the biggest lake in the county, sits just west of the village, which is why a lot of people who pass through LeRoy today are towing a boat rather than waiting on a freight train.
+Rose Lake, the biggest lake in the county, sits just west of the village.
+That’s why a lot of people who pass through LeRoy today are towing a boat rather than waiting on a freight train.

 Sources